-As the value of the scheme is greater than £350,000, a Site Waste Management Plan (SWMP) is required for these works.
+As the value of the scheme is less than £350,000, a Site Waste Management Plan (SWMP) is not required for these works.

-The 1506m scheme involves removal of the surface course and localised areas of base and binder.
-In total, approx. 6734.5 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, 834.5 tonnes of which are classified as hazardous material containing coal tar.
+The 1150m scheme involves removal of the surface course and localised areas of binder.
+In total, approx. 1225 tonnes of bituminous material (European Waste Catalogue Code: 17 03 02) will be removed from site, none of which is classified as hazardous material containing coal tar.